Types of Money: Commodity, Fiat & Commercial

 Unlike other forms of money, commodity money has a store of value.
 Even if nations no longer use a commodity as a form of money, it still has value.
 It is physical.
 We can see it and touch it.
 However, other forms of money cannot be seen or touched and are solely built upon the trust of its value.

 A commodity is a real thing, so to speak.
 The underlying value of commodity money is what builds people’s trust in it.
 Gold, silver, and tobacco all have uses outside of its use as a medium of exchange.
 So even if it was to be rejected by one store, it will have significant value elsewhere.
 This contrasts sharply with fiat money, where its value is built upon by the nation’s trust in government.

 In economic terms, commodity money has ‘intrinsic value’.
 In other words, it has a value other than its use as money.
-For instance, gold can be used as a medium of exchange, but it can also be used for jewelry, gilding, or, an insulator.
+For instance, gold can be used as a medium of exchange, but it can also be used for jewellery, gilding, or, an insulator.
 So, quite simply, it has other uses.

 Why Commodity Money